125 Famous Landmarks in the World

 Pompeii in Italy is one of the most fascinating historical landmarks around the world.
 It was a thriving city that, as mentioned, was unfortunately destroyed in 79 A.D. when Mount Vesuvius erupted.

 Interestingly, pyroclastic flows perfectly preserved the town and its doomed residents in a plaster cast-like material.

 Today, tourists can visit the city’s ruins and learn more about its past.
 You can even view the preserved bodies of some of those that lived there.

 The Spanish Steps are found in central Rome and were designed by Francesco de Sanctis.
 The renowned European attraction comprises 138 Roman Baroque stairs and has been in the city since 1725.

-Climbing the steps and taking lots of pictures is a must, but don't sit on the stairs as you could be fined!
+Climbing the steps and taking lots of pictures is a must, but don't sit on the stairs of this famous Rome landmark as you could be fined!

 Largo di Torre Argentina, Rome, Italy

 There are around 4,000 cat colonies in Rome, hosting the roughly 120,000 feral cats that populate the city.
 A local decree protects the cats in Rome.

 Cat colonies must get provided with a safe place where they can live and get food, health care, and assistance from good willing locals (usually the "gattare" (cat ladies, in English) with the cooperation of local authorities.)